-Renewal of Edna Walling Garden

-Garden Lighting at night and removal of perimeter fence to allow public accessibility.
-Extension of Roadside Planting
+Renewal of Edna Walling Garden Garden Lighting at night and removal of perimeter fence to allow public accessibility.

 Character design from neighbouring precinct to be extended to the almost non-existent landscape along Patricia St. & Margaret St. and replicated throughout the precinct secondary arterial roads.